• Skip to primary navigation

 This is a very important addition to the new standard.

-It ensures that you not only be taught how to perform support services but also how to be successful in the job market.
+It ensures that you not only be taught how to perform optimal support services but also how to be successful in the job market.

 Essential Employability Skills are considered to be “critical” in the workplace as well as in daily living and for the purposes of lifelong learning.